TransposeData/docs/docs/sql/tables/protocol-layer/tornado-cash-withdrawals/tornado_cash_withdrawals.md

 # Tornado Cash Withdrawals

 The `tornado_cash_withdrawals` table provides indexed views of all withdraws from Tornado Cash mixer pools on a specific chain, including any forks of Tornado Cash.
+Supported chains: `ethereum`.

 | Name                | Description                                                                 | Type        |
 | --------- | --------- | --------------------------------------------------------------------------- |